What are the Types of Tourism Travel Agency can Offer

 3DVT or 3D virtual tourism allows travellers to explore a place without physically travelling via a smartphone or computer.
 Such type of tours are created with 3D models and 2D panoramic images, a sequence of hyperlinked still or video images, and image-based models of the real world along with sound effects and text.

-Tombstone tourist is an individual who enjoys history of famous deaths, cemeteries, epitaphs and gravestone rubbing.
+Darko Tourism or Tombstone tourist is an individual who enjoys history of famous deaths, cemeteries, epitaphs and gravestone rubbing.
 Such type of tourists are particularly interested in the historical aspect of such places.
+Dark tourism is related to this types of tourism activities.

 War tourism involves travelling to war zones for sightseeing or historical study.
 Such types of tourists get the thrill in travelling to dangerous and forbidden places.
 Some of the top war tourism destinations in the world are Baghdad, Iraq; Damascus, Syria; Mogadishu, Somalia; Gaza, Palestine, Kashmir, India; Jonglei and Upper Nile, South Sudan; Tripoli, Libya; Central African Republic; Kabul, Afghanistan; and Yemen.